 Discussion

-The world of decision making is a world that is constantly evolving.
-This mainly includes the sophisticated to automate decision-making process.
+The world of decision-making is a world that is constantly evolving.
+This includes the sophistication to automate the decision-making process.
 This capability stems on the one hand from a collection in an organization that is constantly growing, and on the other hand from the technological development of machining.
-Within this evolving world, the present study examines decision-making processes that have the following characteristics: (a) the trigger for the procedure is an end user's request, (b) a content expert is present, and (c) these two entities have an interaction that is limited in nature, i.e., the number of questions the content expert addresses to the end user and the answers he receives must be limited.
+Within this evolving world, the present study examines decision-making processes that have the following characteristics: (a) the trigger for the procedure is an end-user's request, (b) a domain expert is present, and (c) these two entities have an interaction that is limited in nature, i.e., the number of questions the domain expert addresses to the end-user and the answers they receive must be limited.

-Hence, we can know these questions, thus refining the insights of the content, so that it can reach a decision.
+Hence, we can know these questions, thus refining the insights of the domain expert so that they can reach a decision.

-Driven by this motivation, we developed an algorithmic framework, which aims to help the content expert to pinpoint his questions to the end user.
-The proposed framework is based on the knowledge of the content expert, and his interaction with the end user.
-The algorithmic framework consists of two parts: what takes place once, and a second, main part, where the interactions between the content expert and the end user are addressed.
+Driven by this motivation, we developed an algorithmic framework that aims to help the domain expert to pinpoint their questions to the end-user.
+The proposed framework is based on the knowledge of the domain expert and their interaction with the end-user.

-In the first part, a knowledge graph is constructed, which characterizes the world of content.
-In the second part, as part of the interaction with the end user, the answers he provides are entered in the graph as evidence properties and generate a trigger for the inference algorithm in the graph.
+The algorithmic framework consists of two parts.
+In the first part, a knowledge graph is constructed that characterizes the world of content.
+In the second part, as part of the interaction with the end-user, the answers they provide are entered in the graph as evidence properties and generate a trigger for the inference algorithm in the graph.

-As stated, the aim of the study is to provide a generic framework, which helps to pinpoint the work processes with the characteristics mentioned earlier.
+As stated, this study aims to provide a generic framework that helps to pinpoint the work processes with the characteristics mentioned earlier.
 At the same time, we want to present a possible use of the framework, and to that end, we chose the medical world as a case study.
-In particular, we focused on the classic problem of medical diagnostics, which is part of a wide range of clinical decisions (Musen et al. 2021).
+Specifically, we focused on the classic problem of medical diagnostics, which is part of a wide range of clinical decisions (Musen et al. 2021).
 Medical diagnosis is a challenge that in recent decades has led to the development of methodologies and systems to support clinical decisions (Berg & Berg, 1997).
-In this chosen case study, the end user is a patient, the content specialist is a physician, and the interaction is the encounter between them that aims to diagnose the patient's disease.
+In this chosen case study, the end-user is a patient, the domain expert is a physician, and the interaction is the encounter between them that aims to diagnose the patient's disease.

 The software framework we have developed makes the decision-making process accessible in an interactive and explainable manner, which includes the use of semantic technology and is therefore innovative.
-In addition, compared to an exhaustive (naive) search in the knowledge graph, the proposed framework will at best return a fixed number of questions that do not depend on the number of testimonies and the size of the graph.
+In addition, compared to an exhaustive (naive) search in the knowledge graph, the proposed framework will, at best, return a fixed number of questions that do not depend on the number of testimonies and the size of the graph.

 Following our current work, we aim to make a comparative analysis of the suggested framework.
-The following are possible future directions:
+The following are potential future directions:

 Use ontologies to enrich the semantic reasoning.

-Use weighted Knowledge Graph for representing the cost of each question.
+Use a weighted knowledge graph for representing the cost of each question.

-In addition, we would like to combine alongside the knowledge graph, medical ontologies with semantic and verbal data that supplement and/or expand the medical information.
+In addition, we would like to combine the knowledge graph with medical ontologies having semantic and verbal data that supplement and/or expand the medical information.
 Furthermore, integration with specific medical information about patients (test results, medical background, etc.) can also increase the accuracy of the medical diagnosis.